List of governors of the Northern Mariana Islands

 The following is a list of persons who served as governor of Northern Mariana Islands.
 The term of office is 4 years.
 The longest-serving governors in CNMI history are Pedro Tenorio, who served 12 years in office from 1982 to 1990 and from 1998 to 2002, and Benigno Fitial, who served 7 years, one month, and 11 days from 2006 to 2013.
+The Northern Mariana Islands is one of the few U.S. states or territories that currently does not have a governor's mansion or other official residence.

-The current governor is Arnold Palacios, since January 9, 2023.
+The current governor is David M. Apatang, since July 23, 2025.